AnjaFechner/bellatrix-lestrange/README.md

 ## Review
 ***

-- Went well
+- Went well:
-We had a good overview and handling of the data in early stages (removing the average balance very early) and changing the datatype from numbers to categories.
+We had a good overview and handling of the data in the early stages (removing the average balance very early) and changing the data type from numbers to categories.

-- Would do differently
+- Would do differently:
 Probably not use machine learning to answer this type of business case.
 The data is too unbalanced and the data set too small.
-An other approach will be to try the Decision Tree-Model.
+Another approach will be to try the Decision-Tree-Model.

 ## My SQL
 ***

-Our MySQL file is located in this [folder](https://github.com/AnjaFechner/bellatrix-lestrange/tree/main/mysql)
+Our MySQL file is located in this [folder](https://github.com/AnjaFechner/bellatrix-lestrange/tree/main/mysql).

 ## OnePager
 ***

-Our OnePager is located in this [folder](https://github.com/AnjaFechner/bellatrix-lestrange/tree/main/onepager)
+Our OnePager is located in this [folder](https://github.com/AnjaFechner/bellatrix-lestrange/tree/main/onepager).